-108 See S. Block, A Higher Standard, supra.
+107 See S. Block, A Higher Standard, supra.

-- 219. Moreover, significant areas of female dominated and often precarious work remain difficult to organize under existing labour legislation.
-And domestic workers remain excluded from the right to unionize at all under the Labour Relations Act. - 220.
+- private sector, most of the jobs in Ontario about 78 per cent are in the private sector, so a drop in unionization in that sector has a major impact on the labour market landscape. - 217.
+Women's unionization has remained relatively constant in this period at approximately 30% primarily because of the higher unionization rate in the public sector.
+However, with the reduced union density across the entire labour market, women suffer. - 218.
+Moreover, significant areas of female dominated and often precarious work remain difficult to organize under existing labour legislation.
+And domestic workers remain excluded from the right to unionize at all under the Labour Relations Act. - 219.
 As well, women working in reality for employment purposes as dependent contractors, whose pay and conditions of work are set by others, also face barriers in accessing Labour Relations Act protections.
 For example, the Ontario government sets the compensation of Ontario's midwives who provide midwifery services to the MOHLTC Ontario Midwifery Program.
-Yet the MOHLTC denies that it has any obligation to bargain with their collective representative, the Association of Ontario Midwives because midwives are "independent" contractors and not covered by the Labour Relations Act. - 221.
-This decline in union density and the barriers to collective representation for all the diverse forms of women's work has weakened women's ability to assert their rights in the workplace.
+Yet the MOHLTC denies that it has any obligation to bargain with their collective representative, the Association of Ontario Midwives because midwives are "independent" contractors and not covered by the Labour Relations Act. - This decline in union density and the barriers to collective representation for all 220. the diverse forms of women's work has weakened women's ability to assert their rights in the workplace.
 In particular, it has weakened women's ability to secure their right to be free from pay discrimination.

 Gendered Dynamics that Disrupt Women's Employment and h.
+Pay:

-222. There are a wide range of specifically gendered dynamics that continue to disrupt women's employment, that lead women to miss work and to lose their jobs, and that contribute to the gender pay gap that women experience.
+221. There are a wide range of specifically gendered dynamics that continue to disrupt women's employment, that lead women to miss work and to lose their jobs, and that contribute to the gender pay gap that women experience.
 Some key examples of these disruptive dynamics are set out below: